karmaniverous/blog/_posts/2023-01-10-a-modern-agile-project-manifesto.md

 Agile is a _practice_, not a philosophy.
 There are lots of different ways to practice Agile, but they all include most of the features described above.

-At Karmaniverous, we will apply the [Scrum](https://www.atlassian.com/agile/scrum) method with two-week sprints.
+At Karmaniverous, we will apply the [Scrum](https://www.atlassian.com/agile/scrum) method with two-week Sprints.

 ### Sprints & Releases